BEST ROAD BIKE WHEEL UPGRADE – 2017

 Easton EA90 SL – Stiff and responsive but could be built a bit better for the price

 The handling is confident and the braking on these wheels is very solid.
-Excellent performance and what you’d expect from a modern, wider alloy upgrade wheel that you can find for about $800 (Bike24).
+Excellent performance and what you’d expect from a modern, wider alloy upgrade wheel that you can find for about $800 at a local bike shop.
 [Note, there are many stores still selling their inventory of the previous EA90 SL models, either 15C and 17C ones.
 Not the same wheels!]

 I’ve since ridden the same hub model (Easton Echo) they put on this wheelset on their carbon EC90 SL and EC90 Aero 55 wheelsets.
 Both rolled very smoothly and quietly.